Garden Irrigation Methods, Ranked by Efficiency

 Deep soak methods use 50% less water for the same effectiveness as some other watering methods.
 They keep the roots moist and avoid wet foliage.

 1. Drip Tape/Drip Line

 Drip lines have a higher initial cost for equipment and take time to set up, but once they are laid out they are the most efficient in terms of water use and time spent on landscape maintenance.
 They usually only need to be turned on once or twice a week for about an hour or two at a time and can be set on a timer.
-They can also be concealed under mulch or soil, if aesthetics are an issue.
+They may also be concealed under mulch or soil, if aesthetics are an issue.

 2. Weeping Line/Soaker Hose

-The benefit of hand watering is that it allows you to water directly at the base of your plants instead of wastefully broadcasting water where you don't need it.
+The benefit of hand watering is that it allows you to water directly at the base of your plants instead of broadcasting water where you don't need it.
 Often this wasteful broadcasting just encourages weeds to grow.
 However, hand watering requires your labor and time each time you need to water.